unitaryfund/pyqrack/README.md

 # pyqrack
-Direct Python bindings for the C++/OpenCL Qrack quantum computer simulator library
+Pure Python bindings for the pure C++11/OpenCL Qrack quantum computer simulator library

 **IMPORTANT**: You must build and install [vm6502q/qrack](https://github.com/vm6502q/qrack) to use this.